jawgemo/BMI-Calculator/README.md

 # BMI-Calculator
-This is my first project using Python
+This is my first project using Python.
+The BMI calculator is targeted towards 16-17 year old